esphome/esphome-docs/components/sensor/index.rst

   for a list of available options.
 Set to ``""`` to remove the default device class of a sensor.
 - **state_class** (*Optional*, string): The state class for the sensor.
 See https://developers.home-assistant.io/docs/core/entity/sensor/#available-state-classes for a list of available options.
-Set to ``""`` to remove the default device class of a sensor.
+Set to ``""`` to remove the default state class of a sensor.
 - **icon** (*Optional*, icon): Manually set the icon to use for the sensor in the frontend.
 The icon set here is ignored by Home Assistant, if a device class is already set.
 - **accuracy_decimals** (*Optional*, int): Manually set the accuracy of decimals to use when reporting values.